Implement the best security in IoT dashboards

 Several standards can be applied to security in dashboards to ensure that they are secure and reliable.
 Here are some of the most common security standards for IoT dashboards:

-ISO 27001: This is a widely recognized security standard that outlines best practices for information security management.
+ISO 27001: This is a widely recognised security standard that outlines best practices for information security management.
 It provides a framework for implementing and maintaining an information security management system (ISMS) to protect against a range of security threats.

 NIST Cybersecurity Framework: Developed by the National Institute of Standards and Technology, this framework provides a set of guidelines and best practices for managing cybersecurity risks.
 It includes guidelines for identifying, protecting, detecting, responding to, and recovering from cybersecurity incidents.